Thermal and Magnetic effects on Bulk Viscosity in Binary Neutron Star Mergers: Results

 \subsection{IUF}

 We compute the neutron decay and electron capture rates in the NWA formalism for IUF matter in non-vanishing magnetic fields.
 The neutron decay rates at $T=1\,\MeV$ are plotted in Fig.~\ref{fig:nd_IUF_T1_finiteB}.
-We compare our rate calculations in presence of magnetic field with those in absence of any magnetic field (the blue solid line).
+We compare our rate calculations in the presence of a magnetic field with those in the absence of any magnetic field (the blue solid line).
 We highlight the difference between these calculations.
-For simplicity, the calculations in presence of magnetic field have been performed by neglecting the neutrino momentum in the momentum conserving $\delta$-function ($\delta(k_{n_z}-k_{p_z}-k_{e_z}-k_{\nu _z})$), while there is no such assumption in rate calculations in absence of magnetic field.
+For simplicity, the calculations in presence of magnetic field have been performed by neglecting the neutrino momentum in the momentum conserving $\delta$-function ($\delta(k_{n_z}-k_{p_z}-k_{e_z}-k_{\nu _z})$) \pt{\cite{Tambe:2024usx}}, while there is no such assumption in rate calculations in the absence of a magnetic field \cite{Alford:2018lhf}.
+This implies that the low B curves do not perfectly converge to the $B=0$ limit.
+However, we show the $B=0$ case to contextualize the magnitude of the impact of the magnetic field.
 The matrix element used in both the calculations is the same.
-The direct Urca rate (purple line, shown for $B=0$) includes the effects of thermal blurring of the Fermi surfaces, but this only opens up an exponentially suppressed amount of phase space (see the discussion leading to Eq.~\ref{eq:R-est-thermal}) so the rate remains heavily suppressed.
+The direct Urca rate (blue line, shown for $B=0$) includes the effects of thermal blurring of the Fermi surfaces, but this only opens up an exponentially suppressed amount of phase space (see the discussion leading to Eq.~\ref{eq:R-est-thermal}), so the rate remains heavily suppressed.

 We first discuss the behavior of the rates at densities below the direct Urca threshold.
 In this regime, the total rate in zero magnetic field (blue line) is dominated by the collisional broadening (``modified Urca'') contribution, where the width of the in-medium nucleons opens up some phase space for the Urca process to proceed.
 By utilizing the NWA framework, we account for this effect.
 As the magnetic field is increased, the separation into Landau levels opens up additional phase space.
 We see this effect becoming important as the field rises above $5\times 10^{16}\,\G$.
 This is consistent with the expectation based on comparing Eqs.~\eqref{eq:R-est-NWA} and \eqref{eq:R-est-mag}.
 We see that a sufficiently strong magnetic field enhances the neutron decay rate by an order of magnitude near the direct Urca threshold density.
 At magnetic fields above $10^{17}$ G, we notice the appearance of de Haas van Alphen oscillations.
 Above the direct Urca threshold, the rates roughly converge to the zero field limit.